 You may have already received your first and second stimulus payments, but did you know there’s a chance you could qualify for even more?
-That’s right – depending on the life changes you experienced in 2020, you may be owed additional stimulus dollars.
+That’s right – depending on the life changes you experienced in 2020, you may be owed additional stimulus money.
 In fact, the life changes that occurred for you in 2020 could increase your entire tax refund.

-The quickest way to understand what is owed to you and receive your cash is to file your 2020 return.
+The quickest way to understand what is owed to you and receive your cash is to file your 2020 tax return.
 Here is a quick breakdown of why you should consider getting a jump start on filing your 2020 taxes:

 1. Get your tax refund as soon as possible.

-Do you anticipate getting a refund this year?
+Do you anticipate getting an IRS refund this year?
 If so, filing early is the right move.
 The sooner you file your taxes, the sooner you can get that refund money in your hands.
-Typically, the IRS issues nine out of 10 tax refunds within 21 days of acceptance when a filer chooses to e-file their return and opt for direct deposit.
+Typically, the IRS issues nine out of 10 tax refunds within 21 days of acceptance when a filer chooses to e-file their tax return and opt for direct deposit.
 Waiting to file only prolongs you from receiving the refund dollars you deserve.